 As part of its membership of the EU, the UK’s intellectual property regime has, to a large extent, been governed by European Law.
-This is particularly applicable in trademarks, where the EU Intellectual Property Office provides for a centralised application and granting system of trade marks, which have effect across the whole of the EU, including the UK.
+This is particularly applicable in trademarks, where the EU Intellectual Property Office provides for a centralised application and granting system of trademarks, which have an effect across the whole of the EU, including the UK.

 A huge concern for businesses and brand owners is whether their EU registered trademarks will continue to have effect in the UK in a post-Brexit world.
 Practitioners have largely been quite confident that this would have to be the case, with many feeling some sort of ‘grandfathering’ regime converting existing EU Trademarks into UK registered trademarks at some point down the line is a likely outcome.